axismaps/axis-jekyll/_posts/2016-03-22-design-details.md

 Data probes provide information to the user on-demand.
 For a more in depth look at their design, [this post by Ben is still fantastic]({{ site.baseurl }}/blog/2009/07/data-probing-and-info-window-design-on-web-based-maps/) (though the examples are showing their age).
 This map uses a 2-stage data probe technique that we've been using more and more in out maps that have a similar level of attribute detail.

 #### Floating probe
 The floating probe appears over the map.
-It is visually connected to the corresponding point through it's position and a small change in state (larger, highlighted) for the selected point.
+It is visually connected to the corresponding point through its position and a small change in state (larger, highlighted) for the selected point.
 It appears on an _investigative action_ (mouseover) and shows just a few details, enough for the reader to decide if they'd like to get information about the point.
 We often include a call-to-action here (_click to read more_), but given the simplified nature of the map, didn't feel like us was necessary.

 ![Floating data probe]({{ site.baseurl }}/media/posts/2016/03/floating.png)

 #### Fixed probe
 The fixed probe appears on the left side of the screen.
-It's large height allows it to contain scrolling text, which removes the limits on the length of content it can contain.
+Its large height allows it to contain scrolling text, which removes the limits on the length of content it can contain.
 It's activated through a _deliberate action_ (click) and the corresponding point increases in size again, changes state, and remains persistently active.

 ![Fixed data probe]({{ site.baseurl }}/media/posts/2016/03/fixed.png)